cirospaciari/socketify.py/README.md

 This project aims to bring high performance PyPy3 web development and will bring:
-- fetch like API powered by libuv
+- Fetch like API powered by libuv
-- async file IO powered by libuv
+- Async file IO powered by libuv
-- full asyncio integration with libuv
+- Full asyncio integration with libuv
+- Full Http3 support

 We created and adapt the full C API from [uNetworking/uWebSockets](https://github.com/uNetworking/uWebSockets) and integrate libuv powered fetch and file IO, this same C API is used by [Bun](https://bun.sh/)

+## socketify.py vs japronto

+People really want to compare with japronto, but this projects are not really comparable.
+Socketify is an active project and will be maintained over time with security updates and new features, japronto don't get any github updates since 2020 and don't get any src update since 2018, japronto don't support SSL, WebSockets, PyPy3, Windows or macOS Silicon, socketify will support Http3 and a lot more features.
+We don't use uvloop, because uvloop don't support Windows and PyPy3 at this moment, this can change in the future, but right now we want to implement our own libuv + asyncio solution, and a lot more.
+And yes we can be faster than japronto when all our features and goals are achieved, and we are probably faster than any current maintained solution out there.

-## Benchmark
+## Benchmarks
 HTTP requests per second (Linux x64)

 | framework | req/s | runtime |